-Where we work impacts how we work, or play.
-As creatures of habit, we can let certain zones remind us what to do.
+Where we work impacts how we work and play.
+As creatures of habit, we let certain zones remind us of what to do.

-Writer Jack Cheng uses a ‘distraction chair‘ at home to social network and check email while he saves focused work for the desk.
-Author Austin Kleon separates his desk between digital and analog.
+Writer Jack Cheng uses a ‘distraction chair‘ at home to do low-intensity activities like social networking and checking email.
+He reserves focused work for the desk.
+Author Austin Kleon practices a similar habit by separating his desks between digital and analog.

 Whether we read from bed or write standing up, “we become what we behold,” said Marshall McLuhan, “We shape our tools and then our tools shape us.”